Community Outreach Programmes

 Further education and training

-Also find out all the supports available to you if you are a HEAR/DARE eligible student.
-Current and past students will share their experiences studying in DCU.
+Find out all the supports available to you if you are a HEAR/DARE eligible student.
+Current and past students will share their experiences studying at DCU.

 College Connect is a regional outreach programme in the MEND (Midlands, East, North Dublin) Cluster between DCU, Maynooth University, Dundalk Institute of Technology and Technological University on the Shannon.